Home

 What's the verdict?

-Ice probably isn’t the best option to reduce swelling if your calf injury is mild or if you only have only minimal swelling.
-If it’s severe, ice may help control the swelling.
+Ice isn't the best option to reduce swelling if your calf injury is mild or if you only have minimal swelling.
+If it's severe, ice may help control the swelling.
 Always speak to a Doctor before using ice on a severe injury.
 Over-cooling an area may make your swelling worse.
-See the section lower down on how to safely apply ice.
+See the section lower down on how to apply ice safely.

 The evidence behind using ice for promoting muscle healing is weak and conflicting.